nametal/bil-ngin/README.md

 * tenure: 50 weeks
 * loan amount: 5,000,000
 * annual rate (fixed): 10%
-2. For simplicty, we use memory (not DB) to store data
+2. For simplicity, we use memory (not DB) to store data
 ```mermaid
 erDiagram
     direction LR